Constitutional Court Procedure Act

 (Contents of Judgments)

-A judgement shall be in writing and include the particulars below:
+A judgment shall be in writing and include the particulars below:

 (1) the names and the domiciles or the residences of all the parties; in the case that the parties include a legal person, the name and the address of its office or place of business; in the case that the parties include an authority or an unincorporated association, its name and location;